alfo1995/ADM-HW4/README.md

 We have implemented two functions that calculated the shortest path from a source node to a destination node.
 During the execution we realized that the first function that we implemented had a fairly high computation complexity and therefore took a long time, and in most cases when we compared two quite distant nodes it gave as *maximum depth recursion error*.

--Shortest Path;
+*Shortest Path:
 	We wrote shortest path from starch with recursive way.

-	I use this data structure in my implementation. dictionary; Source node is A and all nodes with weight is value of A {A:{B:weight,
+	We use this data structure in my implementation.

+		dictionary; Source node is A and all nodes with weight is value of A {A:{B:weight,
 			C:weight,